wonge00/Remote-sensing-on-tailing-dams/README.md

 # Remote-sensing-on-tailings-dams

-A web app to allow user to view its changes and indices on a tailings dam
+A web app on tailings dam to allow user to view its changes and indices
 <pre>

 The web app code for this github: